dresscode: black tie

-The Gala presents an exclusive surprise programme involving a total of around two hundred dancers with among them leading international stars.
+The Gala presents an exclusive surprise programme involving a total of around two hundred dancers.
 The Gala is dedicated to Rachel Beaujean, who was one of Hans van Manen’s muses for many years.

 After the performance, the festivities of the Gala will continue in the foyer, where you can take to the dance floor yourself, along with the dancers and choreographers.

 The Gala comprises a varied selection from the company’s extensive repertoire, which will include some teasers for new ballets in the coming season.
 There will be excerpts from the big classical ballets and works by the master of twentieth-century ballet George Balanchine, as well as new creations.
 All the principals of the company will be appearing, which is a unique event, as there is no other production where they all perform on the same evening.
 In addition, the Junior Company is presenting a piece from its own repertoire, and both companies will appear side by side in the Grand Défilé, along with the very youngest dance talents of the Netherlands.